Resources

 Why a hash chain makes consent records medico-legally defensible

 A consent form is a claim.
 The hash chain in a GetConsent evidence pack is the proof.
-Here is how SHA-256 chaining works and why it matters when a claim is contested in court.
+Here is how SHA-256 chaining works and why it matters when a record is contested.

 Abstract network of connected data nodes representing cryptographic hash chain integrity